RubixML/ML/docs/model-selection.md

 $estimator->train($dataset);
 ```

+## Search Results
-Once training is complete, Grid Search automatically trains the base learner with the best hyper-parameters on the full dataset.
-Once training is complete, Grid Search can either be used to perform inference like a normal estimator or you can dump the results for future reference using the `results()` method.
+Once training is complete, Grid Search automatically trains the base learner with the best hyper-parameters on the full dataset and can perform inference like a normal estimator.
+In addition, you can dump the results of the search for future reference using the `results()` method.
 In the example below, we'll return just the parameters that received the highest validation score using the `best()` method.

 ```php
 var_dump($estimator->best());